rdsea/iCOMOTSensors/examples/bts/README.md

-# Ingestion client demo
+# Simple BTS demo
+This demo demonstrates how we monitor equipment in a BTS (Base Transceiver Station) using some real data.
+For the description of the BTS (simplified), check our paper:

+Hong-Linh Truong, Luca Berardinelli, Ivan Pavkovic and Georgiana Copil, Modeling and Provisioning IoT Cloud Systems for Testing Uncertainties, <http://www.infosys.tuwien.ac.at/staff/truong/publications/2017/truong-mobiquitous2017.pdf>, 14th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services (MobiQuitous 2017), November 7–10, 2017,Melbourne, Australia.

 This sub-project will launch:

-* 1 iCOMOT param snsor
+* 1 IoT param snsor
-* 1 iCOMOT alarm sensor
+* 1 IoT alarm sensor
 * 1 mosquitto mqttbroker
 * 1 ingestion client